-The maximum pension allowed at retirement from all sources for tax purposes is €2,000,000.
+When you retire, the maximum pension allowed from all sources for tax purposes is €2,000,000.
 This is called the standard fund threshold (SFT).
 Any pension fund over €2,000,000 will be taxed at the higher rate (currently 40%).
 This tax is taken from the pension fund before your retirement benefits are paid.
-If you have pension funds over this amount you should talk to your Financial Advisor.
+If you have pension funds over this amount, you should talk to your financial adviser.

-If the value of your pension funds were greater than €2,000,000 on 1 January 2014 or greater than €2,300,000 on 7 December 2010 or €5,000,000 on 7 December 2005 you may have applied for a personal fund threshold (PFT) from the Revenue Commissioners.
-The Revenue would have issued you with a PFT Certificate which replaces the SFT.
+If the value of your pension funds was greater than €2,000,000 on 1 January 2014 or greater than €2,300,000 on 7 December 2010 or €5,000,000 on 7 December 2005, you may have applied for a personal fund threshold (PFT) from the Revenue Commissioners.
+The Revenue would have issued you with a PFT certificate which replaces the SFT.

-If you did receive a PFT Certificate you will need to send a copy of that certificate to your pension provider when you take your retirement benefits
+If you did receive a PFT certificate, you will need to send a copy of that certificate to your pension provider when you take your retirement benefits

-All limits set out in this section may change in the future
+All limits set out in this section may change in the future.